Formidable Forms: Getting Started Tutorial

 If you don’t want to track any of the form submission data in your database, be sure to check the box for “Do not store entries submitted from this form.”

 If your site ever gets hacked, then they will get all those email addresses from your database.
-I strongly advise that you turn this off if you are not using a complex form that requires you mine the data.
+I strongly advise that you check this box and not store the info in your database.

 If you have a super long or multi-page form, check the box to load with AJAX.

-Definitely check the box to validate with JavaScript so it can check all of those required fields right there in the visitor’s browser.
+Definitely check the box to validate with JavaScript so Formidable can check all of those required fields right there in the visitor’s browser.

 Let’s jump over to the Actions & Notifications for this form.